How to List on Zillow For Sale By Owner

 Working with a low-commission real estate company can maximize profits without the risk of selling FSBO.

-For example, Clever Real Estate negotiates on your behalf to secure 1.5% commission rates and matches you with trusted full-service realtors from reputable brokerages like Re/Max and Compass, saving you thousands of dollars and expanding your marketing reach.
-Just fill out this form to match with top agents near you!
+For example, Clever Real Estate negotiates on your behalf to secure 1.5% commission rates and matches you with trusted full-service realtors from reputable brokerages like RE/MAX and Compass, saving you thousands of dollars and expanding your marketing reach.
+Just answer a few short questions to match with top agents near you!

 Steps to listing FSBO on Zillow